 Stella Women’s Academy, High School Division Class C3, which is known as Stella Jo-Gakuin C3-Bu in Japan, is based on a manga series written by Ikoma and illustrated by Tomomoka Midori.
-The anime is produced by Gainax, and is directed by Masayoshi Hawajiri.
-The series began airing on Japanese television on July 4, 2013.
+The anime is produced by Gainax and is directed by Masayoshi Hawajiri.
+The series aired on Japanese television from July 4-September 26, 2013.

 After being shown to her dorm room, which she shares with a third year who is currently away, Yura discovers her new roommate has guns and other military things stored in the room.
 It turns out her roommate is part of the C3-Bu, a club at the school that plays “survival games” with air guns.